A Simple Linear Patch Revives Layer-Pruned Large Language Models: Experiments

 \subsection{Discussions and Ablation Studies}

-\paragraph{Tunable Parameters and Loss Functions.} We conducted a series of comprehensive experiments on LLaMA-2-7B with 9 out of 32 layers pruned to systematically evaluate how different training configurations influence the performance of \textsc{LinearPatch}, as detailed in Table \ref{tab-train-settings}.
-The results indicate that the choice of training settings significantly affects the performance of \textsc{LinearPatch}.
-Specifically, \textsc{LinearPatch} with model logits as the distillation target and the KL divergence loss function achieved the best overall performance.
-This configuration attained the lowest average perplexity (19.58) on language modelling tasks and the highest average accuracy (61.71\%) on QA tasks, with a relative performance improvement of 2.13\% over LLM-Streamline.
-Our analysis suggests that using replaced layer output for distillation may lead to overfitting issues and inferior performance.
-Furthermore, LLM-Streamline's approach of incorporating a randomly initialized lightweight network introduces instability during logits distillation, potentially causing performance degradation and diverse training.
-These findings highlight that \textsc{LinearPatch} offers a more effective initialization to enable more reliable performance recovery through lightweight training paradigms.
+\paragraph{Tunable Parameters and Loss Functions.} To further understand the design choices, we conducted comprehensive experiments on LLaMA-2-7B with 9 out of 32 layers pruned, systematically varying training settings such as loss functions and distillation targets (see Table~\ref{tab-train-settings}).
+Results reveal that training configurations have a marked impact on performance.
+In particular, using model logits as the distillation target combined with KL divergence as the loss function yields the best results: an average PPL of 19.58 on language modeling tasks and an average QA accuracy of 61.71\%, representing a 2.13\% improvement over LLM-Streamline.
+Conversely, using replaced layer outputs for distillation tends to cause overfitting, resulting in inferior performance.
+Additionally, LLM-Streamline's strategy of employing a randomly initialized lightweight network introduces instability during training and can lead to degraded outcomes.
+These observations highlight the advantage of \textsc{LinearPatch}, which offers a principled and stable initialization, enabling more reliable performance recovery through lightweight fine-tuning.

-\paragraph{The Ingredients of \textsc{LinearPatch}.} Table \ref{tab_abl} ablates the impact of components of the proposed \textsc{LinearPatch}.
-The results show that each component of \textsc{LinearPatch} contributes significantly to the overall performance.
-Pruned model suffer from substantial performance degradation, with an average perplexity of 56.10 and a retained performance of 80.29\% on QA tasks.
-When scaling parameters $\mathbf{d}$ is introduced, the performance improves, with an average perplexity of 33.70 and a retained performance of 83.56\%.
-Further incorporating Hadamard rotation to create \textsc{LinearPatch} $\mathbf{P}$ achieves an average perplexity of 30.29 and a retained performance of 84.08\%, with a relative performance improvement of 3.8\% over the baseline.
-Fine-tuning can yield significant additional benefits, with a relative retained performance gain of 4.06\%.
+\paragraph{The Ingredients of \textsc{LinearPatch}.} We further ablate the contribution of individual components of \textsc{LinearPatch}, as reported in Table~\ref{tab_abl}.
+Without any additional mechanism, a pruned model suffers severe degradation, with average PPL increasing to 56.10 and QA retained performance dropping to 80.29\%.
+Introducing scaling parameters $\mathbf{d}$ already mitigates the degradation, improving PPL to 33.70 and QA retention to 83.56\%.
+Incorporating the Hadamard rotation to construct the full \textsc{LinearPatch} $\mathbf{P}$ further enhances results, reducing PPL to 30.29 and pushing QA retention to 84.08\%, corresponding to a relative improvement of 3.8\% over baseline pruning.
+Finally, applying fine-tuning on top of \textsc{LinearPatch} provides additional substantial gains, with RP improved by 4.06\%.
+These ablations confirm that each design element contributes meaningfully to the strong overall performance of our approach.